Offer a spare room or property to a refugee family or individuals trying to rebuild their life

 The People and Families our Hosts Help

 We receive referrals from the British Red Cross, Refugee Council and almost 300 established refugee and asylum advice agencies.
 We screen all referrals to ensure a safe match.
 We aim to match guests with hosts offering a spare room or property.
 Many of our hosts let their rooms via AirBnB and offer spaces in their diaries to Room for Refugees.
 Placements can be for as short or as long as you choose.
 If you are interested in becoming a host, please read the information below and then complete the online registration form.

 Below you can read more about our hosts and the refugees they have helped.

-If you have a spare room and think you could offer temporary shelter to someone forced to flee their country, you can visit our sister site Rooms for Refugees for more information or you can register to host a refugee here.
+If you have a spare room and could offer temporary shelter to someone forced to flee their country, you can visit our sister site Rooms for Refugees for more information or you can register to host a refugee here.

 It’s like living with any other housemate